Print Friendly

 (e) Be deemed the presiding officers of contested case proceedings and other proceedings conducted by the office of administrative hearings and assigned to them and have the power to issue subpoenas, administer oaths, control the course of the proceedings, order the use of alternative dispute resolution with the parties’ consent, enter such awards for costs and attorney’s fees as authorized by law, and perform other necessary and appropriate acts in the performance of their duties with respect to such cases.

-(3) Those individuals serving as hearing officers in the office of the attorney general for department of health and welfare contested case hearings on December 31, 2023, shall have the option to be appointed hearing officers when the office of administrative hearings begins conducting such hearings on or after January 1, 2024, as provided by section 67-5286, Idaho Code, if they meet the hearing officer qualifications requirements set forth in this section and if such hearing officer positions are available in the office of administrative hearings on an employment or independent contractor basis.
+(3) Those individuals serving as hearing officers in the office of the attorney general for department of health and welfare contested case hearings on December 31, 2023, shall have the option to be appointed hearing officers when the office of administrative hearings begins conducting such hearings on or after January 1, 2024, as provided by section 67-5286, Idaho Code, if they meet the hearing officer qualification requirements set forth in this section and if such positions are available in the office of administrative hearings on an employment or independent contractor basis.

 History:

 [67-5283, added 2022, ch.
 287, sec.
 8, p.
 916; am.
 2023, ch.
 182, sec.
 5, p.
-499.]
+499; am.
+2025, ch.
+151, sec.
+22, p.
+752.]

 How current is this law?